gigantocypris/CT_NVAE/README.md

 mkdir -p checkpts
 ```

-If on NERSC, start an interactive session or see [below](#running-batch-jobs-on-NERSC) for how to run longer batch jobs:
+Start an interactive session or see [below](#Using-the-Slurm-scheduler-on-NERSC) for how to run longer batch jobs:
 ```
-salloc -N 1 --time=60 -C gpu -A $NERSC_GPU_ALLOCATION --qos=interactive --ntasks-per-gpu=1 --cpus-per-task=32
+salloc -N 1 --time=120 -C gpu -A $NERSC_GPU_ALLOCATION --qos=interactive --ntasks-per-gpu=1 --cpus-per-task=32
 ```

 Export the following variables, where `<experiment_description>` is a unique string identifier for the experiment: